lianabagh/ConvexHull/README.md

 # ConvexHull
-The convex hull of a set Q of points, is the smallest convex polygon P for which each point in Q is either on the boundary of P or in its interior.We implicitly assume that all points in the set Q are unique and that Q contains at least three points which are not colinear.
+The convex hull, of a set Q of points, is the smallest convex polygon P for which each point in Q is either on the boundary of P or in its interior.We implicitly assume that all points in the set Q are unique and that Q contains at least three points which are not colinear.